 Mergers and Acquisitions

-In 2019 Extreme Networks agreed to buy Aerohive, a provider of cloud-managed networking, for $272 million.
-Aerohive adds cloud management and edge capabilities to Extreme's portfolio as well as provides a stream of subscription revenue.
-It also strengthens Extreme's position in wireless LAN.
-The transaction is expected to close in the third quarter of calendar 2019 (the first quarter of Extreme's 2020 fiscal year).
+In 2019 Extreme Networks bought Aerohive, a provider of cloud-managed networking, for $272 million.
+Aerohive added cloud management and edge capabilities to Extreme's portfolio as well as provided a stream of subscription revenue.
+It also strengthened Extreme's position in wireless LAN.

 In 2017 Extreme Networks added significant heft to its networking expertise and portfolio with two acquisitions.